 We encourage public access to the court by raising awareness of the rights of Public Observers set out by the Transparency Pilot.
 We share court listings, with details of hearings that are open to the public; we provide information and practical support for people wishing to observe the Court of Protection in action; we report on hearings we’ve observed; we provide links to published judgments, and updates on developments in the court.
 We welcome opportunities to engage with others who would like to know more about our project, and/or who share our commitment to promoting the aims of Open Justice in the Court of Protection.
 Get in touch via our Contact Page.

-Gill Loomes-Quinn is a socio-legal scholar-activist with a background in community advocacy.
+Gill Loomes-Quinn is founding co-director (along with Celia Kitzinger) of the Open Justice Court of Protection Project.
+She is a socio-legal scholar-activist with a background in community advocacy.
 She first encountered the Mental Capacity Act 2005 when it was introduced while she was working as a specialist autism advocate in northern England, and saw how the Act impacted the lives of those of her clients deemed to lack mental capacity to make key decisions for themselves.
 However, this was prior to the inception of the Transparency Pilot, and the practical workings of the Court of Protection remained hidden from her.
 During her PhD (“Mental Capacity, Disability, and “Voice”: A Socio-Legal Exploration), Gill was the first researcher to use the Transparency Pilot to access the Court of Protection as a Public Observer.
 She is passionate about the concepts of Open Justice and Legal Literacy as they relate to the Court of Protection – and their potential to contribute to a politics of justice for disabled people.
 Her recent relevant publications explore the impact on disability rights of the Mental Capacity Act 2005 framework for research participation (here and here), as well as reporting on her experiences in the Court of Protection for the Transparency Project.
 She was also lead applicant (with Dr Jed Meers – University of York Law School) on a successful grant application to the University of York Research Centre for Social Science and organised a symposium on the ethical and legal implications of involving people in research who lack the capacity to consent – talks and interviews from the symposium, and related resources are available on her MCAR website.
 Alongside her research, Gill is proud to be a convener of PARC – the Participatory Autism Research Collective.
 Gill tweets regularly – @GillLoomesQuinn, having established a community of autistic scholars under the hashtag #AutisticsInAcademia.
 Her website is http://www.voicespaces.co.uk